-There is a great degree of uncertainty in projecting the cost of this provision.
+There is a great degree of uncertainty in projecting the cost of this bill.
 Medicaid Expansion covers a population that previously has never been covered by Medicaid.
-The pool of those potentially eligible coupled with assumptions regarding their behavior as to whether or not to participate and when, their health status and their decisions with regard to dropping insurance coverage and opting for Medicaid all make the impact difficult to project.
+The pool of those potentially eligible coupled with assumptions regarding their behavior as to whether or not to participate and when, their health status and their decisions with regard to continuing insurance coverage or opting for Medicaid all make the impact difficult to project.